 During the study, there were occasions when the OBMS did not function properly (e.g., malfunctioning OBMS, object blocking the OBMS cameras, etc.).
 If the technology vendor could not repair these issues remotely, the problems were communicated to the research team and addressed as soon as possible using situation-appropriate solutions, such as replacing the OBMS or contacting the driver and requesting that he/she remove an item blocking the cameras.
 There were also occasions when a driver drove a truck that was not equipped with an OBMS (e.g., truck with an OBMS was being repaired, slip-seat operations, etc.).
 The time periods when the OBMS was malfunctioning and/or a driver was driving a truck without an OBMS would result in no SCEs being collected, leading to the false assumption that the driver did not have any SCEs.
-As described in more detail below, the time periods when the OBMS was malfunctioning and/or a driver was driving a truck without an OBMS was malfunctioning and/or a driver was driven below.
+As described in more detail below, the time periods when the OBMS was malfunctioning and/or a driver was driving a truck without an OBMS were removed from the analyses of SCEs.